orian42/horiseo/README.md

 ## Usage

 The webpage is to be viewed by my cohort instructors and fellow classmates.
 This webpage is not to be used in a "real world" scenario as it is only a training exercise.
-No real world buisness or entity should be inferred by this webpage.
+No "real world" business or entity should be inferred by this webpage.

 ## Credits